OscarBataille/Bostadeur/README.md

 2. ...

 # Add a provider/ residence owner
 1. Create a class that extends App\Provider (like BalticgruppenProvider or DiosProvider).
 That class needs to implement the method getAvailableEntries().
-The method getAvailableEntries must return an instance of ProviderResult.
+That method will be called on each loop execution.
 ```php
 ...
 public function getAvailableEntries(): ProviderResult